 Top 10 Places to Visit in Cambodia

 Planning a break to Cambodia?
-Although this country might look small on a map there are so many places you should visit, not just Angor Wat!
-Don't leave Cambodia without visiting our top 10 must visit places...
+Wondering what are the essentail places to add to your itinerary?
+Although Cambodia looks small on a map there are so many places you should visit, and not just Angor Wat.
+Don't leave Cambodia without visiting our top 10 must visit places below...

 1. Siem Reap